SmartExpertInc/onyx-cutom/FINAL_FIX_DOCUMENTATION.md

    - Lines 4035-4094: Second occurrence of module-level calculation
    - Lines 3931, 4040: Safe property access for `microproduct_content`
    - Lines 3930, 4039: Type conversion for `quality_tier`
+   - Line 3859: Corrected backend URL
+   - Lines 3862, 3864, 3867, 3875, 3995, 4100: Added logging

 ## Expected Outcome
 The PDF preview for "Block 2.
-Production Hours by Quality Level" should now display accurate values that match the PDF document, even when the backend data is unavailable.
-The preview will use module-level quality tier aggregation, ensuring consistency with the backend calculation logic.
+Production Hours by Quality Level" should now display accurate values that match the PDF document.
+The preview will:

+1. **Use backend data when available**: Fetch from `/api/custom/projects-data` endpoint which provides the same `quality_tier_sums` as PDF generation
+2. **Fall back gracefully**: Use module-level calculation when backend is unavailable
+3. **Display correct values**: Show the same quality tier breakdown as the PDF document
+4. **Provide debugging info**: Log all data flow for troubleshooting

 ## Technical Notes
 - The solution maintains backward compatibility with both `Project` and `BackendProject` interfaces
 - Module-level calculation is prioritized when `microproduct_content` is available
 - Project-level calculation serves as a fallback when `microproduct_content` is not available
 - All TypeScript type safety requirements are satisfied
+- Backend endpoint `/api/custom/projects-data` provides the same calculation logic as PDF generation
+- Comprehensive logging helps identify any future issues